Irish Pair of Large Watercolors by Noel Hume.

-These pictures really capture the essence of the Irish landscape !!!
+These pictures really capture the ‘essence’ of the West of Ireland landscape!

 WATERCOLOR PAINTING: Watercolor (American English) or watercolor (Commonwealth and Ireland), also aquarelle (French loanword), a diminutive of the Latin for water, is a painting method in which the paints are made of pigments suspended in a water-based solution.
 Watercolor refers to both the medium and the resulting artwork.